The individuals listed below are Christians (past and present) who are

 Lewis-Busby, Jack Low, Jeffrey A.

-Manty, Cotton Mather, Gary McDade, Dene McGriff, Tim McHyde, John K. McKee, Tom McNeil, Kim Miller, Louis
+Manty, Cotton Mather, Jerry Mayes, Gary McDade, Dene McGriff, Tim McHyde, John K. McKee, Tom McNeil, Kim Miller, Louis

 Moesta, Stephanie Monaco, Don Montgomery,